Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 Then there’s vault three, the most compact, but also the most well-preserved, of the three pits.
 Just 68, high ranking officers can be found here, as this is, of course, the command centre.
 No details were missed on the construction of this clay army.
 Here, the warriors are so well preserved that you can even detect some of their original colouring.
 Stood alongside four horse and a chariot, it makes for quite the ancient parade.

 We’re talking a whole lotta history with this one.
-But even if you don’t consider yourself to be a history buff, the Terracotta Army is a must-see attraction which is exactly why a trip here is included in our Classic base itinerary.
-Head over to our itinerary builder now to start planning that trip of a lifetime.
+But even if you don’t consider yourself to be a history buff, the Terracotta Army is a must-see attraction which is exactly why a trip here is included in our Iconic Highlights and Yangtze Discovery base itineraries.
+Head over to the itinerary builder now to start planning that trip of a lifetime.

 Around 40 km east of central Xian.